Suspect in Brooklyn subway train shooting has been arrested, officials say - KESQ

 James is suspected of setting off smoke grenades and firing a handgun 33 times on a crowded N train traveling toward the 36th Street station in Brooklyn’s Sunset Park neighborhood.
 The attack left 29 people injured, including 10 who were shot, though none of the injuries appear to be life-threatening, officials said.
 Five of the victims were young people commuting to school, New York Gov. Kathy Hochul said.

-The city issued an emergency alert to residents Wednesday saying James is “wanted” and asking the public for tips.
-The US Marshals Service joined the manhunt as well, a spokesperson told CNN.
+James has been charged by complaint in Brooklyn federal court with violating a law that prohibits terrorist and other violent attacks against a mass transportation system, according to Breon Peace, US Attorney for the Eastern District of New York.
+He will be arraigned in federal court in Brooklyn and, if convicted, could spend life in prison, Peace said.

-“We’re going to catch this person,” Mayor Eric Adams said on CNN’s “New Day” on Wednesday.
-“We’re going to bring him to justice and hold him responsible for this horrific act on innocent people that are utilizing our subway system.”
+The arrest came hours after officials elevated him from a “person of interest” to a suspect in the shooting and less than a day after authorities launched a manhunt for his whereabouts.
+Earlier, the city issued an emergency alert to residents Wednesday saying James is “wanted” and asking the public for tips.

 The subway shooting represents a long-feared nightmare scenario for New York City, which relies heavily on its mass transit system.
 Subway ridership cratered during the Covid pandemic as many workers stayed home, and ridership has not returned to its pre-pandemic levels, in part due to wariness over an increase in violence on the transit system.